 Visiting Scarborough Renaissance Festival

 Typically, the festival takes place in Waxahachie, Texas, every weekend from early April through late May and on Memorial Day Monday.
-For 2020, the festival is currently postponed to operate the weekends of May 2 to June 7 and Memorial Day Monday.
+The festival is cancelled for 2020 but will return for its 40th season in 2021.

 Adult tickets are $34, and tickets for those 5-12 are $17.
 Discounts are available for advanced purchases.